maira-prog/climate-forecasting-composite-loss/README.md

 # Trend-Aware Neural Networks for Climate Forecasting

-This repository contains the implementation of the composite loss function for weather forecasting presented in:
+This repository contains the implementation of the GRU and TCN models with composite loss function for weather forecasting presented in:

 > **Improving Forecasts of Climatic Variables with Noise or Sharp Transitions through Trend-Aware Neural Networks**
 >